jimolina/bundle-buddy/README.md

 ---

+## Privacy

+🔒 **Privacy First**: BundleBuddy does not collect, store, or transmit any user data.
+All analysis is performed **locally** within your browser and never leaves your device.

+---

 ## 🤝 Contributing

 Pull requests are welcome!
 If you'd like to see a new feature or language, feel free to open an issue or contribute directly.